What do I need to know about sunscreens and sun blocks?

 It's important to know what happens to your sunscreen when you get in the water.
 Water will dilute sunscreen, so you'll need to reapply it reasonably often.
-The recommendation is that a water resistant sunscreen be reapplied after 40 minutes spent in a swimming pool or the ocean.
-Sunscreens that claim to be waterproof tend to be a little heavier and more oily, and should keep you protected for up to 80 minutes.
+While sunscreens can be labeled as water resistant, they can not claim to be waterproof.
+The recommendation is that water resistant sunscreens be reapplied after 40 minutes spent in a swimming pool or the ocean.

 Remember that the sun allows the body to perform a self-conversion for vitamin D, which is essential for the calcium metabolism that impacts the strength of your bones.
 Vitamin D is very important, and in fact may be critical in the prevention of certain cancers.